0xC0000054/sc4-more-building-styles/README.md

 The growified lots will be marked as historical based on the value of the Auto-Historical check box described above.
 This check box uses the reserved id value `0xB510A368`.

+### Wall-to-Wall (W2W) Radio Buttons

+The DLL supports optional radio buttons that control how the game handles W2W buildings.
+The 3 radio buttons are as follows:

+Mixed, both W2W and non-W2W buildings will be built.
+This is SC4's default behavior, and will also be used if the radio buttons are not present.
+This radio button uses the reserved id value `0x31150389`.
+W2W Only, only W2W buildings will be built.
+This radio button uses the reserved id value `0x3115038A`.
+Block W2W, no W2W buildings will be built.
+This radio button uses the reserved id value `0x3115038B`.

+W2W buildings are identified by the presence of a W2W occupant group in the building exemplar.
+The following W2W occupant group values are supported:

+More Building Style DLL W2W:  `0xD02C802E`
+BTE: Comm.
+W2W:               `0xB5C00A05`
+BTE: Res.
+W2W:                `0xB5C00B05`
+BTE: W2W General:             `0xB5C00DDE`
+SFBT: Hamburg W2W:            `0xB5C00F0A`
+SFBT: Paris W2W:              `0xB5C00F0B`

 ## Cheat Codes

 The plugin provides the following cheat codes: